TomHarte/CLK/README.md

 Self-ratings:
 * the Electron, Oric and Vic-20 are pretty much perfect;
 * the ZX80, ZX81, ColecoVision and MSX 1 are very strong;
+* the Apple II/II+ should be strong by design, but is currently largely untested;
 * the Amstrad CPC has known accuracy deficiencies in its 8272 and 6845;
 * the Atari 2600 has some known accuracy deficiencies in its TIA;
 * the C-1540(/1) is locked in reading mode and doesn't yet support writing.